-How to use Maps with Siri
+Get directions home or find new places with Siri and Maps.
+Here's how!

 How to get transit directions with Siri

-For those of you living in a location that supports transit directions in Maps, you can just ask Siri to help you figure out the route you need to take and when you should be at your first stop.
+For those living in a location that supports transit directions in Maps, you can ask Siri to help you figure out the route you need and your first stop.

-- Press and hold your Home or Side button, or say "Hey Siri" to activate Siri.
+- Press and hold the Home or Side button on your iPhone or iPad, or say "Hey Siri".

-- Say "Show me transit directions to [location]."
+- Say, "Show me transit directions to (location)."

 - If there's more than one location, Siri will ask you which one you want, going in order of nearest to farthest.